Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 3. Enter the desired number of workers for the queue type in the *Number of workers* field.

   > [Info] A worker is a job that is executing the action within a process.
 One worker can only execute one job at the same time.
 By assigning multiple workers to a queue type, this queue type may execute several jobs at the same time.
-Consequently, actions with a queue type with more workers are executed faster that actions with queue types with less workers.
+Consequently, actions with a queue type with more workers are executed faster that actions with queue types with fewer workers.
 The total number of workers of all queue types depends on the number of booked vCores.

 4. Click the *Executing Prio* drop-down list and select the appropriate executing priority.
 The following options are available:
   - **Oldest executable action**: The oldest executable actions within all existing processes is executed first by the workers.